comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 ..
 IMPORTANT::
-   From this point, the documentaiont is work in progress!
+  From this point, the documentation is work in progress!